- Apparel brand minä founded by designer Akira Minagawa.

 - Launched a new everyday clothing line, minä perhonen Laundry, suitable for home laundry.

-- Launched a store specializing in an archive collection called minä perhonen arkistot in Kyoto.
+- Opened a store specializing in an archive collection called minä perhonen arkistot in Kyoto.

 - Designed uniforms for the Aomori Museum of Art.